Table of Contents Show

-Choosing an area rug for a space is a task that can easily veer into troubled waters.
-Pick the wrong one and it will throw off the entire feel of the room.
-Find the right textile, however, and it can brighten and lift the aesthetic.
+Choosing an area rug for your apartment to adhere to the 80% carpeting rule is a task that can easily veer into troubled waters.
+Pick the wrong one, and it will throw off the entire feel of the room.
+However, find a suitable textile that can brighten and lift the aesthetic.
 This is simply because an area rug, as the term indicates, is a large design item.
-It covers most of the floor surface of a space and more or less sets the visual mood.
-There is no need for trepidation when shopping for one though.
+It covers most of the floor surface of a floor and, more or less, sets the visual mood.
+There is no need for trepidation when shopping for one, though.
 Evaluating your options using the following categories will simplify the process and give you confidence in your decision.

 Color, and we’ll include a pattern in this category, should be the first point of reference.
-If the other design elements (furniture, lighting, paint, etc) are already in place, then use the tones and aesthetic of those pieces as a guide.
-If the room is dominated by a lot of light pastels, choose a rug with a similar color and shade.
+If the other design elements (furniture, lighting, paint, etc.) are already in place, then use the tones and aesthetic of those pieces as a guide.
+If many light pastels dominate the room, choose a rug with a similar color and shade.
 When leaning toward something with a bold pattern and multiple colors, it’s best to place that piece first.
 Then add the rest of the decor using the rug as a reference.

-Generally speaking, if the furnishings and wall coverings have been installed it’s easier to go with a neutral tone.
-A natural fiber rug like sisal or something with a simple pattern that nods to the wall color and doesn’t intrude on the decor present.
-Don’t be shy though, if a boldly patterned textile really speaks to you, and its tones are on par with the aesthetic of the space, go for it.
+Generally speaking, if the furnishings and wall coverings have been installed, it’s easier to use a neutral tone.
+A natural fiber rug like sisal, a simple pattern that nods to the wall color and doesn’t intrude on the decor present.
+Don’t be shy, though; if a boldly patterned textile speaks to you and its tones are on par with space’s aesthetic, go for it.
 It may be just the thing that lifts the design level of the room from safe to compelling.

-This is an often overlooked aspect in the choice of an area rug.
-Most people naturally don’t look past color and pattern-especially when shopping online-but they should.
-Well curated textures add depth and layers to the design of a space.
+An often overlooked aspect of the choice of an area rug.
+Most people naturally don’t look past color and pattern-especially when shopping online; they should.
+Well-curated textures add depth and layers to the design of a space.
 Look for pieces that contrast with the existing textiles.
 If you have a couch with a soft, heavily textured upholstery, choose a rug with a low pile made from a natural material like jute.
 When your room includes smoother surfaces such as a leather sectional or chairs, aim for something full and fluffy like a hand-woven Moroccan kilim.
-Apply the same principle with smaller decor items like pillows and throws for a rich, layered feel.
+Apply the same principle with smaller decor items like pillows and throws for a luxurious, layered feel.

 Sizing a rug is a relatively straightforward part of the process, but don’t be tempted to go against the rules because an attractive piece isn’t available in a suitable size.
 Undersizing an area rug will make a room feel small and awkward.
-As a rule, covering the seating area is the standard, but making sure at least the front legs of chairs are on the textile is a satisfactory compromise.
+Covering the seating area is the standard, but making sure the front legs of chairs are on the textile is a satisfactory compromise.
 Most importantly, you and your guest’s feet should be touching the rug when seated.

-When it comes to a dining room, the chairs should all have room to be pulled out from under the table while still on the textile.
-If it’s a bedroom rug your sizing, it should extend at least a couple feet beyond the bed.
-That way upon waking your feet find a soft landing.
+When it comes to a dining room, the chairs should all have a place to be pulled out from under the table while still on the textile.
+If it’s a bedroom rug, your sizing should extend at least a couple of feet beyond the bed.
+That way, when waking your feet, find a soft landing.
 Also to be considered is orientation.
-Rectangular pieces fit rectangular spaces while square rooms look natural with square or round rugs.
-This may sound obvious but again, it’s easy to be tempted away from a proper size or shape.
+Rectangular pieces fit rectangular spaces, while square rooms look natural with square or round rugs.
+Again, it’s easy to be tempted away from a proper size or shape.
 Especially when falling for an attractive rug not available in the right dimensions.